 What is a tenant screening agency?
+What do they look at?

 Many landlords use tenant screening agencies to check out tenants.
 The screening agency gets information about tenants and sells it to landlords.
 They check things like:

 - If you have eviction cases against you

 - Your addresses for the last 3 years

 - What old landlords say about you

 - Your credit to see if you have any unpaid bills

 - If you have a criminal record